-(05:00) Give participants an overview of the whole Conversations tool.
-See page ii for details.
+(15:00-30:00) After getting acquainted, give participants an overview of the whole Table Talk tool.
+See page vi for details.

-(01:30) Emmanuel Acho kicks off some safe but perhaps uncomfortable conversations about Black/white relationships and racism in American culture.
-He fields several questions many people are asking today.
-Of course, he speaks for himself, not for all Black people.
-It's about getting some uncomfortable questions out on the table and starting conversations across races.
+(01:30) All around the world, more and more people are being born to parents of different ethnicities.
+In this session you will hear from several multi-ethnic Navigators as they describe their multicultural identities.
+So let's get some questions out on the table and start conversations across races.
 In this session, we'll also touch on where race fits into the culture of God's Kingdom.